UWPCE-PythonCert-ClassRepos/SP_2019_210A_classroom/students/JoeNunnelley/README.md

 - What I want out of this course:
-  - An more detailed understanding of the Python programming language
+  - A more detailed understanding of the Python programming language
   - Some exposure to web development